webtoucher/chive-nginx/README.md

-Examle of chive installing for CentOS
+Example of chive installing for CentOS
 ======================

 Create dirs and install chive: